What is E-signature?

 With respect to the Federal Electronic Signatures in Global and National Commerce Act, electronic signatures can be defined as: “an electronic sound, symbol or process that is attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record.”

-Examples of electronic signatures created using free software to create digital signature include a scanned image of the person’s ink signature, a mouse squiggle on a screen or a hand-signature created on a tablet using a finger or a stylus, a signature at the bottom of your email, a typed name, a biometric hand-signature signed on a specialized signing hardware device among others.
+Examples of electronic signatures created using free software to create digital signatures include a scanned image of the person’s ink signature, a mouse squiggle on a screen or a hand signature created on a tablet using a finger or a stylus, a signature at the bottom of your email, a typed name, a biometric hand-signature signed on a specialized signing hardware device among others.